pypeit/PypeIt/doc/pypit_file.rst

 ==========

 For reference, there are
-existing settings files in `PYPIT development suite
+existing PYPIT files in `PYPIT development suite
 <https://github.com/PYPIT/PYPIT-development-suite>`_.
-The PYPIT development suite is recommended for download (see :doc:`installing`), and the relevant settings files are located in::
+The PYPIT development suite is recommended for download (see :doc:`installing`), and the relevant PYPIT files are located in::

     PYPIT-development-suite/pypit_files/